Misfits-Rebels-Outcasts/Nodef/documentation/ChainingBlendingCompositingCoreImageCIFilters.md

 ### Compositing CIFilters

-Apply a CIMultiplyBlendMode with a CIColorMonochrome version of the original image with a CICheckboardGenerator.
+Apply a CIMultiplyBlendMode on the CIColorMonochrome version of the original image with a CICheckboardGenerator.

     func compositingFilters(_ inputImage: UIImage) -> UIImage {